 Using your business to fund your retirement planning requires PLANNING

 Let’s look at the statistics.
 Seventy eight percent of business owners plan to use their business to fund their retirement.
 The more startling statistic is the level of funding they expect the sale of their business to cover.
 Business owners expect to fund 60 to 100 percent of their retirement through the sale of their business!
 As a business owner, have you looked at the value of your business compared to how much income you will need in retirement?
 Do you know the value of your business?
-Now is a great time to have a discussion about retirement and succession planning with your financial adviser to determine your retirement goals and needs.
+Now is a great time to have a discussion with your financial professional to determine your retirement goals and needs.

 It seems natural to want to rely on the business you have spent a lifetime building as the foundation for funding retirement.
-The typical business owner has 45 percent of their personal assets tied up in their business.
 Yet, using your business to fund your retirement is an area that can be fraught with risk, and it also requires a well-thought-out succession plan.